DenisIzmaylov/smart-builder/README.md

 [![Build Status](http://img.shields.io/travis/DenisIzmaylov/gulp-smart-builder/master.svg?style=flat-square)](http://travis-ci.org/DenisIzmaylov/gulp-smart-builder)

 > Stop writing a lot code in gulpfile.js for every project.
-> Stop thinking about gulp plugins.
+> Stop thinking about gulp plugins and its versions.
 > Turn on best practicies in your gulpfile in a few lines with Smart Builder.
+> Do it as short as it possible.
+> But use custom logic where you really need it.

 ## Overview

 Smart Builder is configuration wrapper for [gulp](https://github.com/gulpjs/gulp) which provide easy declarative configuration based on best practices.
-Do it as short as it possible.
-But use custom logic where you really need it.

 ### Table of Content
  * [Features](#features)